front-end-foundations/session3/README.md

 }
 ```

-Lighten the color of the text in the inactive tabs:
+Lighten the color of the text and the border-color in the inactive tabs:

 ```css
 a {